-There's a severe shortage of science teachers in underperforming schools.
-Adelphi's award-winning STEAM Pipeline program is helping to change that.
+There’s a severe shortage of science, math and computer science teachers in underperforming schools.
+Adelphi’s award-winning STEAM Pipeline program is helping to change that.

 While studying to become a science teacher at Adelphi, Seyi Okuneye, MA ’13, visited a farm with a class and was encouraged to write haikus inspired by nature.
 As future teachers, Okuneye and his classmates were discovering new ways to help students connect to the environment.

 Okuneye, who came to the United States from Nigeria, wanted to understand how the American school system worked, but he gained an even broader perspective on how art and science work together.
 “I wanted to learn different pedagogical skills and strategies,” he says.
 “Adelphi’s program allowed me to explore and open up my mind to this new perspective.”

 Okuneye received his master’s degree several years ago after participating in Adelphi’s Science Education Advancement (SEA) program, which was funded by The Robert Noyce Foundation/National Science Foundation.
 A Phase II of the funding was approved last May, establishing the New York Noyce STEAM Pipeline.
 It will formally mix art and science to teach the next generation of science educators.